Andoiiii/Single-Trig-Reduction/README.md

 # Andoiii's Tinier Projects 🐲

 A collection of one-off thingys that aren't big enough to realllyy have its own repository.
-In other words, a collection of week-old, super niche, uer-unfriendly programs.
+In other words, a collection of week-old, super niche, user-unfriendly programs.

 ## Projects List